37 Cheap Items that Will Remain Priceless in Prepping

 29. Sugar

-Even the smallest things in life, like sugar, would be a huge deal after a disaster.
-Instead of only eating just to survive, sugar would certainly help to bring a smile to your face.
-It’s also great for preserving food.
+Even the most minor things, like sugar, would be a massive deal after a disaster.
+Instead of only eating to survive, sugar would undoubtedly help to bring a smile to your face.
+It’s also fantastic for baked goods.

 30. Salt

-Salt can add a lot of flavor to bland meals, but it can also help preserve food and to keep pests away.
+Salt can add a lot of flavor to bland meals but can also help preserve food and keep pests away.

 Don’t waste your precious water supply on doing dishes.
-That’s why paper plates and plastic cups and utensils would make so much sense following a major disaster.
-Yes, it does add to the waste ultimately going to the landfill, but we are trying to stay alive and do so with the safest and easiest approach possible.
+That’s why paper plates, plastic cups, and utensils would make so much sense following a major disaster.
+Yes, it does add to the waste ultimately going to the landfill, but we are trying to stay alive and do so with the safest and most straightforward approach possible.

 32. Paper Towels